wurmlab/genomicscourse/2016-SIB/practicals/rnaseq/TP1.md

 The RNA-seq data are deposited on the GEO database at the following link: <http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE59411>.
 If your are not familiar with GEO, please have a look the experiment and samples webpages.
 In particular, these include links to the raw sequencing data, the processed sequencing data in form of log2(RPKM) values for each gene in each sample (but this is not compulsory for submission), and some metadata allowing to know what experimental conditions the samples correspond to, the protocols used, etc. The GEO page links to the FTP of the SRA database, where you can download the raw data in the `.sra` format.
 These can be converted to `.fastq` format using the `SRA toolkit` suite.

 ![Tip](elemental-tip.png)
-Tip: Converting `.sra` files is quite long.
+Tip: converting `.sra` files is quite long.
 All GEO experiments are also mirrored in european equivalent, the ENA database (see <http://www.ebi.ac.uk/ena/data/view/SRP044339> for our experiment).
 There, the raw data are available directly in `.fastq` format.
 This can save you a lot of time!

 Unfortunately, the `.fastq` files for this experiment were too big to be included in the virtual machine image.
 We will first work on one `.fastq` file that I previously truncated to include only 1 million reads (`~/data/rnaseq/SRR1515119_1M.fastq.gz`).
 If time allows, you will be able to work on the full dataset at the end of the practical.
 For now, have a look at the first lines of the truncated file:
 ```sh